 From Five "Mom and Pops" to Fifty!

-As the business grew and a more long-term staff came together, the need for a greater structure also grew.
+As our business grew and a more long-term staff came together, the need for a greater structure also grew.
 We had to create "Beehive 2.0."
 This transition is a challenge for many small enterprises.
-How can we develop a structure that captures the alchemy, the entrepreneurial creativity, the heart of our unique Community Supported Kitchen?
-How can the open, non-hierarchical style modelled by five co-founders be replicated to include a very diverse staff of nearly fifty?
+How do we develop a structure that captures the alchemy, the entrepreneurial spirit, and the heart of our unique kitchen?
+How can the open, non-hierarchical style modelled by five co-founders be replicated to include a diverse staff of nearly fifty?

-In the past four years we have been intentionally engaged in shepherding this transition.
-We have turned to Holacracy, a cutting-edge system for organizing work with very little centralized power and control, and to Self-Management, a broader framework for how members of an organization can all show up at the highest level.
+Since 2013, we have been intentionally engaged in shepherding this transition.
+We turned to Holacracy, a cutting-edge system for organizing work with very little centralized power and control, and to Self-Management, a broader framework for how members of an organization can all show up at the highest level.